Tottenham Hotspur are weighing up an £18million bid for underperforming Wolverhampton Wanderers winger Adama Traore.

 Once considered one of the most intimidating forwards in Europe’s top-five leagues, let alone the Premier League, the 25-year-old has fallen from grace since the start of last season.

-Indeed, he has racked up just two goals and three assists from 55 top-flight appearances since the turn of 2020/21, making Wolves consider selling him.
+He has racked up just two goals and three assists from 55 top-flight appearances since the turn of 2020/21, making Wolves consider selling him.

 Though the Midlanders have reportedly slapped a £20m price tag on their out-of-form star, Tottenham believe they could drive the costs down on the back of Traore’s underwhelming showings.